Hitachi-CTI-Call-For-Code-COVID-19-Team/Edge-Data-Collector/handwash_monitor/README.md

     * OS: Windows 10 (32/64-bits)
     * CPUs: Depends on the number of ToFs.
 HLDS says 2 LiDARs/core.
     * MEMs: 8 GB
     * Disk: Depends on how long you want to keep people trucking logs.
-Over 1 TB is recommended.
+But over 1 TB is recommended.

 # Installation
-## Install ToF SDK on management server
+## Install ToF SDK on edge server
 1. Download LiDAR SDK from;
 [http://hlds.co.jp/product-eng/tofsdk](http://hlds.co.jp/product-eng/tofsdk).
     * We tested v2.3.0 with VisualStudio2015 libraries.